A Unified approach to Infinitesimal Freeness with Amalgamation: Operator Valued Infinitesimal Probability

-The notion of operator-valued infinitesimal freeness was first introduced in \cite{CS}.
-In this section, we recall the definition of operator-valued infinitesimal probability spaces and the notion of infinitesimal freeness with amalgamation (subsection \ref{21}).
-Then, we define the operator-valued infinitesimal cumulants and prove that the operator-valued infinitesimal freeness of subalgebras is equivalent to a vanishing condition for mixed cumulants and mixed infinitesimal cumulants in subsection \ref{22}.
-In subsection \ref{23}, we provide an application on how to extend the scalar version of infinitesimal freeness to matrix version of infinitesimal freeness.
+The notion of OVI freeness was first introduced in \cite{CS}.
+In this section, we recall the definition of OVI probability spaces and the notion of infinitesimal freeness with amalgamation (Subsection \ref{21}).
+Then, we introduce the OVI cumulants and prove that the OVI freeness of subalgebras is equivalent to a vanishing condition for mixed cumulants and mixed infinitesimal cumulants in Subsection \ref{22}.
+Lastly, in Subsection \ref{23}, we will provide an application that extends the scalar version of infinitesimal freeness to the matrix version.